circleci/circleci-docs/jekyll/_cci2/configuration-cookbook.md

 ### What Are CircleCI Orbs?

-CircleCI Orbs are configuration packages that enable you to get started with the CircleCI platform.
+CircleCI orbs are configuration packages that enable you to get started with the CircleCI platform.
 Orbs enable you to share,  standardize, and simplify configurations across your projects.
 You may also want to use orbs as a refererence for configuration best practices.

 Refer to the [CircleCI Orbs Registry](https://circleci.com/orbs/registry/) for the complete list of available orbs.